Jim Pead: Federal politics

 Pead was also an Independent candidate in the 1970 Australian Capital Territory by-election.

 Personal life

 After retiring from politics in 1982 Pead moved to Queensland, where he died in 2009.
 He was awarded a state funeral in Canberra at St Christopher's Cathedral, Canberra.
-Pead's son Gary has been politically active as an Independent candidate in the 1989 Australian Capital Territory general election, for the Senate for Queensland in the 2016 Australian federal election, for the Electoral district of Mermaid Beach in the 2017 Queensland state election and for the Electoral district of Mudgeeraba in the 2020 Queensland state election.
+Pead's son Gary has been politically active as an Independent candidate in the 1989 Australian Capital Territory election, for the Senate for Queensland in the 2016 Australian federal election, for the Electoral district of Mermaid Beach in the 2017 Queensland state election and for the Electoral district of Mudgeeraba in the 2020 Queensland state election.
 He was a Queensland Greens candidate for the Electoral district of Mudgeeraba in the 2006 Queensland state election, a Labor candidate for the Electoral district of Mermaid Beach in the 2015 Queensland state election, and an Independents For Climate Action Now candidate for the Senate for Queensland in the 2019 Australian federal election.